FOR PART ONE CLICK HERE

 T’Challa is awestruck at the sight of the enormous White Gorillas, creatures which he thought long extinct IF they ever existed in the first place.
 The White Gorillas were the totem animals of Wakanda’s other main religion.
 Our hero wears the sacred garb of the Black Panther faith.
 The monstrous gorillas below are the objects of worship for the religion practiced by T’Challa’s old foe the Man-Ape and others.

 We are told that because our protagonist has had a lifetime of exposure to real-life black panthers he has come to take them for granted.
-Seeing the mammoth, shrieking and seemingly “dancing” White Gorillas below has made T’Challa feel as vulnerable and superstitious as he felt when he was a child, hearing tales of the dreaded White Gorilla gods … and their treatment of any black panther worshippers who fell into their clutches.
+Seeing the mammoth, shrieking and seemingly “dancing” White Gorillas below has made T’Challa feel as vulnerable and superstitious as he felt when he was a child around the campfire, hearing tales of the dreaded White Gorilla gods … and their treatment of any black panther worshippers who fell into their clutches.

 Our hero turns to see one of the huge male White Gorillas right behind him, cutting off his escape and leaving him cornered there at the edge of the cliff, at the base of which – far below – lie Sombre and the rest of the White Gorillas.
 With no choice the Black Panther begins his futile battle with the enormous simian.